sehlen-bsi/botan-docs/docs/cryptodoc/src/05_06_hss_lms.rst

 HSS
 ^^^

-Multiple LMS trees build up an HSS/LMS hypertree, where leaf nodes of higher LMS trees sign the public keys of lower LMS instances.
-The following parameters define the HSS/LMS hypertree.
-The parameter ``L`` configures the height of the HSS/LMS hypertree, i.e., the number of LMS tree levels in the hypertree.
+An HSS hypertree consists of multiple LMS trees, where leaf nodes of higher LMS trees sign the public keys of lower LMS instances.
+The following parameters define the HSS hypertree.
+The parameter ``L`` configures the height of the HSS hypertree, i.e., the number of LMS tree levels in the hypertree.
-As specified in [RFC8554]_, Botan allows ``L`` to be within one and eight.
+As specified in [RFC8554]_, Botan permits values :math:`1,2,\dots,8` for ``L``.
 An LMS and LM-OTS parameter set pair is defined for each level.
-Botan allows all parameter combinations as long as the hash function is always the same in every set at every level (recommended in [SP800-208]_).
+Botan allows all parameter combinations as long as the hash function is always the same at all levels (recommended in [SP800-208]_).

-As defined in [RFC8554]_, the public key of an HSS/LMS instance is composed of ``L`` and the public key of the hypertree's root LMS tree.
-The HSS/LMS secret key format is not defined in [RFC8554]_.
+As defined in [RFC8554]_, the public key of an HSS instance is composed of ``L`` and the public key of the hypertree's root LMS tree.
+The HSS secret key format is not defined in [RFC8554]_.
 Botan defines its own secret key format under a private OID.
 The following describes its byte composition in the same syntax as [RFC8554]_: